rjmeats/DailyRainfall/Notes/Wrong_Day.md

 <a href="wrong_day_images/DRain_1929_Clackmannan_To_Shetland_Part2_p0073.jpg"><img src="wrong_day_images/DRain_1929_Clackmannan_To_Shetland_Part2_p0073.thumbnail.jpg" style="width:250px"></a>

-This note looks at a few aspects of the 'Wrong day' phenomenon, including:
+This note looks at a few aspects of 'Wrong day', including:

 * ????